 1 W. Wilson Street, Room 551

-Madison, WI 53707-7851
+Madison, WI 53703

-The Office for the Blind and Visually Impaired central point for State blind services, representing the interests and needs of the adult blind and visually impaired population in Wisconsin.
-Through the provision of a wide range of independent living services, the Office for the Blind and Visually Impaired is the single state authority on quality of life and quality of care issues of older blind adults.
+The Office for the Blind and Visually Impaired is the central point for blind services, representing the interests and needs of the adult blind and visually impaired population in Wisconsin.
+Through the provision of a wide range of independent living services and technologies, OBVI is committed to assisting in quality of life and quality of care issues of older blind adults.

-The Office for the Deaf and Hard of Hearing is the single state authority on quality of life and quality of care issues for people in Wisconsin of all ages who are deaf, deafblind or hard of hearing.
-Its mission is to ensure that the quality of life's choices and equal opportunities are available to all deaf, deafblind and hard of hearing people.
+The Office for the Deaf and Hard of Hearing is the single state authority on quality of life and quality of care issues for people in Wisconsin of all ages who are deaf, Deaf-Blind or hard of hearing.
+Its mission is to ensure that the quality of life's choices and equal opportunities are available to all deaf, Deaf-Blind and hard of hearing people.

 The Office for Physical Disabilities and Independent Living administers public programs and services that aim to improve the quality of life of Wisconsin’s citizens living with disabilities, with an emphasis on those with physical disabilities.